Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Problem Formulation

 \item Across time points, the random vectors $\Xbm_{i,1}$, $\ldots$, $\Xbm_{i,T_i}$ are stationary.

 \item For any $i,t$, $\Xbm_{i,t,1}$, $\ldots$, $\Xbm_{i,t,d}$ are DAG-structured.
 In addition, their joint distribution is the same as that of $X_1,\ldots,X_d$. \end{enumerate}

-Assumption (B1) is reasonable, as the subjects are usually independent from each other.
-In this article, we do not study the scenario where the data come from the same families or clusters.
-Assumption (B2) about the stationarity is common in numerous applications such as brain connectivity analysis \citep{Bullmore2009, Kang2016, QiuHan2016, WangKang2016}.
-Assumption (B3) brings the data into the DAG framework that we study.
-Our objective is then to test the hypotheses in \eqref{eqn:hypothesis}, through \eqref{eqn:hypothesis2}, given the observational data $\Xbm_{i,t,j}$.
+Condition (B1) is reasonable, as the subjects are usually independent from each other.
+We do not study the scenario where the data come from the same families or clusters.
+Condition (B2) about the stationarity is common in numerous applications such as brain connectivity analysis \citep{Bullmore2009, QiuHan2016, WangKang2016}.
+Condition (B3) brings the data into the DAG framework that we study.
+Note that (B3) does not allow directed edges from past to future observations.
+Meanwhile, we discuss the extensions of our test for non-stationary DAG, or for past to future edges, in Section \ref{sec:ext-nonstationary} of the Appendix.

-\section{Testing procedure}
+\section{Testing Procedure}

-In this section, we develop an inferential procedure for \eqref{eqn:hypothesis} through \eqref{eqn:hypothesis2}.
-We first present the main ideas and the complete procedure of our test.
-We then detail the major steps.
-Given that our test is implemented based on \textbf{S}tructural learning, s\textbf{U}pervised learning, and \textbf{G}enerative \textbf{A}dve\textbf{R}sarial networks, we call our testing method \textbf{sugar}.
+In this section, we develop an inferential procedure for the hypotheses in \eqref{eqn:hypothesis} for a given pair $(j,k)$, through \eqref{eqn:hypothesis2}, given the observational data $\Xbm_{i,t}$.
+We first present the main ideas and the complete procedure, then detail the major steps.
+As our test is based on \textbf{S}tructural learning, s\textbf{U}pervised learning, and \textbf{G}enerative \textbf{A}dve\textbf{R}sarial networks, we call our method SUGAR.